hevanaa/Oltronix_B602D_Power_Supply/README.md

 Another discrepance is that in my version of the power supply B602D (version A), the diodes CR91-CR92 are connected like Version B schematic.

-I've attached the version A and B schematics with the error fixed.
+I've attached the version A and B schematics with the error fixed (the 0-30V and 0-60V jpg files).